osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

             # so we want to test times 8, 11, 14, 17, and  20
             #we can express this as a function based on the index of this axis(n)!
 NOTE: n starts at 0 and goes to steps-1.
             #NOTE: the parameter will be evaluated as a python lambda.
-            #NOTE: all parameters defined under macros of an axis(except 'name' parameter)(NOT defiened in sequence) will be evaluated as Lambdas
+            #NOTE: all parameters defined under macros of an axis(NOT defiened in sequence) will be evaluated as Lambdas (unless the "' '" is used)
             - time: (3*n)+8
-    #sequence MUST be here, even if it is empty)
+    #sequence MUST be here, even if it is empty
     sequence:

 #now lets get those tasks that we originally wanted to test in here